City Recital Hall, Sydney 21 March | 14 June | 23 August

 In the second half, pianist Tamara-Anna Cislowska teams up with composer/pianist Elena Kats-Chernin to perform newly-composed works for piano four hands.
 The forms expand vertically as well as horizontally, and compositional textures develop in real time through building improvisation into the performance.

-Joseph EYBLER | String Quintet in D major (date unknown)
+Joseph EYBLER | String Quintet in D major (date unknown) Franz SCHUBERT | Octet in F major, D. 803 (1824)

-William BARTON & Véronique SERRET | Heartland and Kalkani
+William Barton & Véronique Serret William BARTON & Véronique SERRET | Heartland and Kalkani

-The second Voyage charts the links between music, culture and narrative
+The second Voyage charts the links between music, culture and narrative.

 From a European epicentre of arts and science, the concert begins by exploring the works and stories of two Viennese Romantic composers.
 That one is almost entirely unknown today and the other famous and admired suggests as much about culture and politics as it does about musical skill.